lipilian/Algorithm/README.md

 24. Algorithm to build hash chain for table.
 25. Algorithm to sort the binary tree.
 26. Algorithm to build splay tree and calculate the sum.
+27. Algorithm to test the reachitiblity of two point in graphics.